aleen42/PersonalWiki/Programming/JavaScript/data_structure/hashing/hashing.md

 ### A better Hash Function

 To avoid collisions, you may need to make sure the array you're using for the hash table is sized to a prime number.
+With experimentation, we found that to store data `["David", "Jennifer", "Donnie", "Raymond", "Cynthia", "Mike", "Clayton", "Danny", "Jonathan"]` can be stored in a hash table sized with 137.